Senile cataract surgery is the most commonly performed surgical

 product, the packaging should clearly state that it is approved by

 Innovative Vision Products (IVP).

-- Two drops into the affected eye twice
+- Two Can-C Eye Drops into the affected eye twice

 daily is the ideal.
 There should be no added benefit in exceeding this